 |

-would like to point out a few of the criteria for working the different types
+events and I would like to point out a few of the criteria for working the

 will be a coordinator for each event and they will designate where each